10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 The following are the tools we use at 10up.
 This list will grow and change over time and is not meant to be comprehensive.
 Generally, we encourage or require these tools to be used in favor of other ones.
-Rules governing tools to be used and packaged with a client site will be much more strict.
+Rules governing tools to be used and packaged with a client site will be much stricter than those used on internal projects.

 <h3 id="local-development">Local Development Environments</h3>

-At 10up, we use Vagrant to build and interactive with virtual environments that match production as closely as possible.
-There are many different vagrant setups and configurations available.
+At 10up, we use [Vagrant](https://www.vagrantup.com/) to build and interactive with virtual environments that match production as closely as possible.
+There are many different Vagrant setups and configurations available.
 The following setups are the only ones we support internally.

 [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) - Our standard Vagrant setup for client sites and local development.
 This was originally a 10up project and something with which we have a lot of familiarity.